 Here is how CATI far exceeds most other courses:

 - We are 100% transparent about our teachers’ training & background.
 We are experienced injectors actively working in the industry, understand current and upcoming trends, and thus are proud to share our full credentials.
 Other courses simply assign you to a random trainer who may have little-to-no real world experience offering injectables.
-(Read about our credentials here: Dr. Gregory Buford and Lauren Mitschrich, PA-C.)
+(Read about our credentials here: Gregory A. Buford, MD, FACS, PCEO and Lauren Mitschrich, PA-C.)

 - We offer additional shadowing in our practice to give trainees real world exposure to the reality of working with patients, building on the hands-on training with clients that is offered as part of the course.
 Most programs simply train you and then let you go.